 - Take reasonable care of their own health and safety and that of others who may be affected by what they do at work; - Co-operate with the employer on health and safety matters; - Undertake their work in accordance with training and instructions; and - Inform the employer of any work situation representing a serious or immediate danger, so that remedial action can be taken.
-In practice, staff should: - o Report a serious or immediate danger to the Bursar or, in his absence, to the Headmaster - Email minor concerns to the Estates department (estates@dorsethouseschool.com)
+In practice, staff should: - $\circ\,\,$ Report a serious or immediate danger to the Bursar or, in his absence, to the Headmaster. - Email minor concerns to the Estates department estate@dorsethouseschool.com) or note in the maintenance book kept in the staff room.